Premier-Lacrosse-League/pll-backend-take-home/README.md

 - [ ] Write a single unit test to test the team auto generating functions

 ### Relevant Info
+#### Fantasy Team Criteria
+1. The team must be under 200 salary cap
+2. The fantasy team must have 2 Attack (A), 2 Midfield (M), 2 Defense (D, LSM, SSDM), 1 Goalie (G) positions
+3. The team must fill all the positions, can’t be missing any positions
+4. The outputted team will fit all the criteria and is expected to perform above average

 ###### Fantasy Stat Point Values
 | Field Name | Point Value |
 | :-----------| :-----------: |